The Sassi of Matera, Remembered by a Traveling Artist

 Drawings of the Sassi, sketched in Matera from 2003-2004

 My next two visits to Matera were solo travels.
 Traveling alone allowed me to have a deeper and more personal experience of the local culture.
-I also felt that during these last two visits, the Sassi revealed more of those parts of itself to me that had initially piqued my curiosity, and have thus stayed with me the most.
+I also felt that during these last two visits, the Sassi revealed more of those parts of itself to me that had initially piqued my curiosity, and have stayed with me the most.
 Much of this was a result of my encounters with the locals.
 There was an untethered hospitality, the likes of which I had not seen anywhere else in Italy.
 It was something that I knew and felt was precious.

-I was also blessed to receive many small gifts from several locals I met along my winding path through the Sassi.
+I was also blessed to receive many small gifts from several locals I met along my winding path throughout the Sassi.
 All of these treasures, I keep safe with me, as they help preserve Matera how I choose to remember it.
 They include a book of hymns, a book on sculptures, a collection of poems, photographs of a monastery, postcards, and a letter from a stranger, whose meaning has in some ways graced my life’s journey to this day.

 My very last trip to Matera, to date, took place during the Summer of 2004.
 While traveling there from Florence, I wrote the following words in my journal, here edited: